aluminates/ollama-RAG/README.md

 4) Install llama2 by running this command: ollama run llama2 and then check http://localhost:11434/ for whether Ollama is running.
 5) CD into the local directory and run: pip install -r requirements.txt for dependencies.
 6) Edit the DB_PATH and DATA_PATH variables in the .env file accordingly.
+7) Run preprocess.py and wait until vectorstore is persisted.
+This might take 4-10 minutes depending on your processor.
+8) Run chatbot.py and ask questions.
+Type 'exit' to end conversation.

 To avoid ChromaDB error ---> delete /vectorstore/ contents and run preprocess.py to vectorize your data.